cunnie/docs/concourse.md

 the pull request's status page.
 * badges (e.g. [![Build Status](https://travis-ci.org/blabbertabber/blabbertabber.png?branch=master)](https://travis-ci.org/blabbertabber/blabbertabber) )

-We have concerns over the security implications of using our OS X workstation as a remote Concourse worker.
+We have serious concerns over the security implications of using our OS X workstation as a remote Concourse worker.
 Should the Concourse server be compromised, our workstation will be compromised, too.
+Hosting a Concourse worker on one's personal workstation should be viewed as a proof-of-concept, not as a production-ready solution.

 Alternative, more secure solutions would include the following: